tinkerbell/cluster-api-provider-tinkerbell/README.md

 7th December 2020 marks the first commit for this project, it starts as a porting from CAPP (cluster api provider packet).

-As it is now it is able to bootstrap single Control Plane instance clusters using hardware managed by Tinkerbell.
-Support for upgrades and multi-instance Control Plane clusters is still outstanding.
+Currently, it is possible to bootstrap both single instance and HA Control Plane workload clusters using hardware managed by Tinkerbell.

+Integration with [PBnJ](https://github.com/tinkerbell/pbnj) for remote power management and secure deprovisioning of instances is still outstanding and must be handled externally.

 See [docs/README.md](docs/README.md) for more information on setting up a development environment.